tritantran04/Agentic-Medical-Service-Consultation-Chatbot/README.md

 - An **Agent Card** describing the agent's skill and endpoint.
 - An **A2A Server** (`common/`, built on Starlette/Uvicorn) exposing the required JSON-RPC methods.
 - `task_manager.py` bridging incoming A2A tasks to `ServiceAgent`.
-- Streaming (SSE) and JWT-signed push notifications.

 ### 8. Web UI

-A minimal chat interface under `Flask/`, built with Flask, calling `ServiceAgent` directly for manual testing in a browser.
+A minimal chat interface under `ui/`, built with Flask, calling `ServiceAgent` directly for manual testing in a browser.

 ## Project Structure